 Persephone’s mother, Demeter, was distraught upon finding out about Persephone’s disappearance.
 She scoured the earth until the sun deity, Helios, eventually yielded and told the grieving mother what he saw.

 Oh, and you better believe Demeter was having none of it.

 In her rage and heartbreak, the goddess of grain was ready to make mankind perish until Persephone was returned to her.
 The act had an indirect domino effect on all the gods and goddesses within the Greek pantheon, who then became overwhelmed with requests from their mortal subjects.

 And, none were more strained than the King of the Heavens.

 The agricultural collapse and subsequent famine caused by Demeter’s heartbreak pushed Zeus to summon Persephone back, only…she had eaten a pomegranate seed at Hades’ behest.
 Whoops.
 The berry from the “honey-sweet” fruit would seal the fate of the goddess of Spring, having her split her immortal life between her mother in the mortal realm and her husband in his gloomy kingdom.

 Hades takes on an antagonistic approach in the myth of Orpheus and Eurydice.
 As the god of deceased mortals, Hades spends much of his time ensuring that the dead stay dead and that the cycle of life and of death continues unbroken.
 However, he has made an exception.

-Unsurprisingly, Hades allowed Orpheus to bring Eurydice back to the living world, only if Eurydice followed behind Orpheus on their trek and that he did not look back at her until after they both made it back earth-side.
+Unsurprisingly, Hades allowed Orpheus to bring Eurydice back to the living world, only if Eurydice followed behind Orpheus on their trek and if he did not look back at her until after they both made it back to earth-side.